Dosage Form: tablet

 Indications and Usage for Lorazepam

-Lorazepam is indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
+Lorazepam tablets USP are indicated for the management of anxiety disorders or for the short-term relief of the symptoms of anxiety or anxiety associated with depressive symptoms.
 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic.

 - hypersensitivity to benzodiazepines or to any components of the formulation.